r1zzrvk/lib-client-interface/README.md

 #  Getting started :wave:
-Web application that implements [https://nextjs-library-app.vercel.app/](https://lib-booksearch.vercel.app/)
+Web application that implements [lib-booksearch.vercel.app](https://lib-booksearch.vercel.app/)

+Develop branch deployed here [lib-test-app.vercel.app](https://lib-test-app.vercel.app/)
 # Development :computer:
 `npm run dev` - to start application in development mode.
 App will be available at http://localhost:3000.
 - Atomic file system is mandatory.
 Each component is in its own folder along with its styles, tests and other files intended for it.